MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 }
 ```

-`SandApi` is a struct that holds the location of the element in a way that is transparent to the update function.
-It has two important functions: `get` and `set`, which accept relative coordinates and let you read and write to your neighboring cells.
+`SandApi` is a struct provided to the function which holds the location of the particle without directly exposing their values.
+It exposes some important functions, like `get` and `set`, which accept relative coordinates and let you read and write to your neighboring cells.
 For instance, `api.get(0, 1).species` tells you the species of the particle below you, and calling

 ```rust
 api.set(0, 0,